Fgerthoffert/actions-get-org-repos/README.md

   get-org-repos:
     runs-on: ubuntu-latest
     steps:
-      - name: Create Release Notes
+      - name: Get Repos data from Org
         # Replace main by the release of your choice
         uses: fgerthoffert/actions-get-org-repos@main
         with: